config-i1/greybox/cran-comments.md

 0 errors | 0 warnings | 0 note

 ## Other checks
-Rhub on Windows Server 2008 R2 SP1, R-devel, 32/64 bit; Fedora Linux, R-devel, clang, gfortran gives a note:
+Rhub on Windows Server 2008 R2 SP1, R-devel, 32/64 bit; Ubuntu Linux 16.04 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran give the error:
-Package which this enhances but not available for checking: ‘vars’
+Package which this enhances but not available for checking: 'vars'

-However, the package is available on CRAN and there are no notes on my local installations of R on on Travis.
+However, the package is available on CRAN and there are no notes on my local installations of R or on Travis.

 Checks for Windows give (as always) a NOTE about doMC, which is not available for Windows (for obvious reasons).
 The package is included in suggested of greybox.